GOD GAVE ME A HOUSE IN VICTORIA ISLAND, LAGOS, WITHOUT TITHING, WITCHCRAFT OR MANIPULATION

 I moved into the building in 1997 and spent a small fortune renovating it, confident it belonged to me.
 In 1999, at the expiration of my lease, the landlady, Eniola Vanderpuye, offered to sell the building to me through her lawyers, Abiola Morgan & Associates; even though I never asked to buy it.
 I later discovered she had never even seen it before.
 It had been willed to her by her late father.
 But she lives in Chicago with her American husband and has no desire to return to Nigeria.

 The realtor she hired to value the building turned out to be Pastor Seinde Adegbonmire of RCCG, a good friend of mine.
 He asked me how much I could afford.
 We finally agreed on a price convenient to both the landlady and me.
-Moreover, I was allowed to pay unconventionally; in instalments over four years.
+Moreover, I was allowed to pay unconventionally; in installments over four years.
 Nevertheless, after four years, I was still unable to complete the payment for the building.

 One day, Mrs. Nike Shonibare, a woman I had never met before came to see me.
 She was then Head of Commercial and Community Banking at MBC International Bank.
 (This bank was later merged into First Bank).
 She told me her bank would like to encourage me to buy a new car.
 I would deposit one-third of the cost in their bank and they would finance the rest.
 She told me to go to Coscharis Nigeria Limited to choose any car I liked.